What is the Directorate General for Education and Culture?

 The different aspects of multilingualism were defined in the New Framework Strategy for Multilingualism.
 The adoption of the Framework for the Survey on Language Competences, gave a more detailed description of how the Commission should proceed with the measurement of language competence in the Member States.

 This initiative has contributed to the development of an evidence base for language policy.

-The DG has also been responsible for managing initiatives in the field of languages, such as Languages Mean Business, and coordinating the language aspects of the Erasmus+ programme.
+The Commission has also been responsible for managing initiatives in the field of languages, such as Languages Mean Business, and coordinating the language aspects of the funding programme.